mehmetbesli/OptiimEbayProject/readme.md

-# Obey project is a a test automation project.
+# Optiim Ebay project is a a test automation project.

 ## What is the content of the project
 1. Visit https://www.ebay.com/